NoobyNull/Digital-Workshop/docs/RUNNING_GUIDE.md

-# 3D-MM (3D Model Manager) - Running Guide
+# Digital Workshop - Running Guide

-This guide provides comprehensive instructions for running the 3D-MM application in both development and production modes.
+This guide provides comprehensive instructions for running the Digital Workshop application in both development and production modes.

 ## Table of Contents